kaliypsocraft/something-awesome/ANALYSIS.md

 For small private keys $ d $, we can conduct [Wiener's attack](https://en.wikipedia.org/wiki/Wiener%27s_attack), which exploits the fact that if $ d $.
 A RSA cipher is vulnerable to this if
 1. The modulus $N = pq$ with $q < p < 2q$
 2. The private exponent $d$ satisfying $d < \frac{1}{3} N^{1/4}$

-#### Dangers of a small moduli
-For small modulus $ n $, one can easily brute-force the factorization using `gmpy2` in Python.
-The feasibility of this method is due to the fact that the complexity of factorization increases rapidly with the size of the modulus.
-This vulnerability is particularly pronounced in situations where $ n $ is less than a certain threshold, making it possible for attackers to discover the prime factors with relative ease.

 ### Side-Channel Attacks